 Like most people, I make New Year’s resolutions, but I have a unique focus with some of my goals.
-I want to want what God wants, and God wants more and more disciples of Jesus in 2018.
+I want to want what God wants, and God wants more and more disciples of Jesus in the new year.

 A disciple is a person who is following Jesus, being formed by Jesus, and committed to the kingdom mission of Jesus (Mt.
 4:19).
 That is God’s kingdom vision, the reason Jesus came, and the underlying message of the New Testament.
 It is so much more than just being saved.
 And it will lead more people to do more good than any other single focus.

-So, I am committed to personally making disciples in 2018.
+So, I am committed to personally making disciples in the new year.
 If you want to join with me, I hope you will find the following 5 resolutions to be helpful.

 #1 Seek First to be a True Disciple.